itzNat/itzNat/README.md

 <h1 align="center">Hi 👋, I'm Nate</h1>
 <h3 align="center">A passionate frontend developer from Nigeria</h3>
 <h3>About Me</h3>
 <p>I’m a junior dev with the determination to make it big—or at least make my code compile on the first try.
-I specialize in turning coffee, debugging existential crises, and writing code so clean it sparkles (until I add ‘just one quick fix’).
-My hobbies include arguing with Stack Overflow answers, googling error messages and celebrating when my codde works for the first time.
+I specialize in turning coffee, debugging, committing to git and writing code so clean it shines (until I add ‘just one quick fix’).
+My hobbies include reading manhuas, browsing different websites, googling error messages and celebrating when my codde works for the first time.
 I may not have seniority, but I do have an unhealthy obsession with trying to improve each day.
 My social skills are like JavaScript: mostly functional.</p>

 <p align="left"> <img align="left" src="https://komarev.com/ghpvc/?username=itznat&label=Profile%20views&color=0e75b6&style=flat" alt="itznat" /> </p>